Send Me a Lullaby

-Send Me a Lullaby is The Go-Betweens' debut album.
+Send Me a Lullaby is the Go-Betweens' debut album.
 It was released in November 1981 in Australia on Missing Link as an eight-track mini-album.
-It was subsequently released in the UK on Rough Trade Records, an independent music record label (Missing Link's UK distributors) in February 1982, as a 12-track album.
+It was subsequently released in the UK on Rough Trade Records, an independent record label (Missing Link's UK distributors), in February 1982 as a 12-track album.

 Details

 The album was recorded at the Richmond Recorders studio in Melbourne in July 1981.
-The album was engineered and produced by Tony Cohen (The Birthday Party), together with The Go-Betweens.
-Forster said that Cohen, although having a signature sound, lacked a producer's instinct and the band had to "choose their own songs and arrange them themselves," resulting in many older songs being jettisoned from the album.
+It was engineered and produced by Tony Cohen (the Birthday Party), together with the Go-Betweens.
+Robert Forster said that Cohen, although having a signature sound, lacked a producer's instinct and the band had to "choose their own songs and arrange them themselves," resulting in many older songs being jettisoned from the album.
+Cohen later said, "A band as different as the Go-Betweens threw me, and it took a while to catch up."
+Lindy Morrison said, "Tony was really bemused by me.
+He didn't know how to cope with my lack of skills and flitted around me like I was the witch from Macbeth.